 To date, forward markets have failed to develop in California; primarily, because of regulatory constraints and incentives placed on UDCs through state policies:

 Until recently, the CPUC required UDCs to procure power for their default customers – the vast majority of load – from the Power Exchange’s (PX’s) day-ahead market and subsequent markets.
+The CPUC has only partially removed this requirement [details].

 The retail rate freeze, in conjunction with the CTC mechanism, has ensured that customers have not migrated into retail markets, where forward contracting by energy service providers (ESPs) would be a de facto operational requirement used by ESPs to protect slim retailing margins.

 Policy choices at both the state and federal level have been skewed towards the development of spot market structures.
-This has created both institutional inertia and a form of regulatory bias to require that these spot markets continue to be the predominant forums for energy trading.
+This has created both institutional inertia and a form of regulatory bias ensuring that these spot markets continue to be the predominant forums for energy trading.

 California therefore represents one of few markets where an industry structure has been developed that relies almost entirely on the spot market, rather than longer-term mechanisms for procuring power.
 In other competitive markets the majority of traded volumes are covered by physical or financial contracts that hedge price risks: